 “Your fathers, Will, Jimmy, and Elsa, and your uncle, Paco — they fought and died battling this evil that has been set loose upon the world once again, leaving behind only two survivors.
 As Chuck can tell you, it wasn’t an easy fight.
 And they lost good men along the way.
 But they never gave up, even in the face of certain destruction.
 As you all know, the world lost the Blackhawks in 1968 when they made a valiant but doomed attempt to destroy the Nazi mind-control devices before they went on-line and enslaved the entire world.
 As one of the precious few unaffected by the rays, I can tell you, ladies and gentlemen, that in 1968 things looked bleaker than they ever had before.
 And yet, a mere five years later, the scourge of Nazism was wiped clean from the face of the world.

 “Today we face another disaster of seemingly unsurmountable proportions.
-Mere hours after the Crisis, as the world was just starting over and picking up the pieces, we learned that Nazism was not merely something to be remembered but that it lives on to this day.
+Mere hours after the Crisis, as the world was just starting over and picking up the pieces, we learned that Nazism was not merely something to be remembered as a dark blot in history, but that it lives on to this day.
 We learned that the moment those Nazi bastards came from nowhere and overran the globe in a record amount of time, establishing a Fourth Reich and turning the world back to war.
 And now the fight continues.
 It’s almost as if the last thirteen years had never even occurred, as if those years of peace had been a mere interval between times of war.
 But I will tell you this: It won’t be another five years before the world regains its freedom.
 I know this, because even without the Freedom Fighters, the world still has heroes.
 And heroes are what the world needs now more than ever.”

 President Dan Richards paused to look into the faces of each of the men and women standing in front of him and said, “Will, Zinda, Jimmy, Elsa, Reed, Paco, Dmitri — the world needs all seven of you to stand against the powers of darkness.
 The world needs the Blackhawks once more.
 Will you be the heroes that our world so desperately needs?
 Will you be the new Blackhawks?”